giorgiocipolloni/giorgiocipolloni.github.io/_pages/publications.md

   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}

-1. Fluctuations for differences of linear eigenvalue statistics for sample covariance matrices. with László Erdős (2018).
+1. **Fluctuations for differences of linear eigenvalue statistics for sample covariance matrices**

+with László Erdős (2018).

-Published in Random Matrices Theory and Applications (RMTA), arXiv version: [arXiv:1806.08751](https://arxiv.org/abs/1806.08751)
+Published in Random Matrices Theory and Applications (RMTA),

+arXiv version: [arXiv:1806.08751](https://arxiv.org/abs/1806.08751)

 2. Cusp universality for random matrices II: The real symmetric case.